Best Organic Baby Formula: 2021 Buyers Guide

 A simple, high-quality formula with no unnecessary extras

 Made in Germany, Holle Bio Stage 1 is regarded as one of the world’s best organic formulas for babies from birth to six months.
 It’s a cow’s milk formula with a simple list of carefully-selected ingredients, without any unnecessary additives.
-The main ingredients are biodynamic skim milk, organic whey powder, organic maltodextrin, organic vegetable oils, and essential vitamins and minerals.
+The main ingredients are biodynamic skim milk, organic whey powder, organic maltodextrin, organic lactose, organic vegetable oils, and essential vitamins and minerals.
 Holle Bio Stage 1 features omega-3 and omega-6 fatty acids, including DHA and ALA, which promote the healthy development of the eyes, brain, and nervous system.
 Some parents prefer that unlike many infant formulas, Holle Bio does not contain any prebiotics or probiotics.

 Many families use Holle Bio Stage 1 as a substitute for breast milk, although it’s also an ideal choice for supplementing.
 Holle’s cow’s milk formulas are renowned for meeting the Demeter standard for organic, biodynamic farming, which surpasses the European Union’s minimum requirements for organic products.
-All of the ingredients in Holle Bio Stage 1 are entirely GMO-free, and no chemicals, synthetic nutrients, artificial preservatives, colorings, or flavors are used in its manufacture.
+All of the ingredients in Holle Bio Stage 1 are entirely GMO-free, and no chemicals, artificial preservatives, colorings, or flavors are used in its manufacture.
 It does not contain any sucrose or corn syrup.

 - Biodynamic cow’s milk from Demeter farms